Soof4/QoL/README.md

 # QoL
-A TShock plugin that adds various Quality of Life features
+A TShock plugin that adds various Quality of Life features.

 ## Permissions
 | Permissions  | Commands |